 Road trip is always special.
 In this day and age of cheap flights and budget family tour packages, a random road trip is the only form of adventure travel to explore your wanderlust soul, fully.
 As in our case, this year’s road trip from Delhi to Kolkata didn’t involve much planning as we have been on these roads quite a few times, except the stopover schedule for night-halts.

-For those who might be on-roads for the first time, they should begin planning before going for a road trip by calculating the total distance to be covered with stopovers and night-halts.
+For those who might be on-roads for the first time, they should begin planning before going for a road trip to Kolkata by calculating the total distance to be covered with stopovers and night-halts.
 Plus, you should also take account of all on-road expenses and toll fees as they constitute an important part of the budget.